joaodorea/leiturinha/README.md

 $ npm install

 # To execute the app on development  mode run:
-$ npm run start
+$ npm run serve

-# The app will be open on port:8080 - access http://localhost:8080
+# The app should be open on port:5000 - access http://localhost:5000
 ```

 ## Build with